 - 2. Confidentiality: While students should not be encouraged to disclose personal or private information in SPHE / RSE classes, there may be times when they do talk about their own lives.
 Confidentiality will be respected unless a mandated person becomes aware that a child is at risk, in which case the appropriate action will be taken.
 It is school policy that in circumstances where a student is considered at some risk of any type of abuse or in breach of the law, the mandated person (eg class teacher) must refer this immediately to the Principal as the Designated Liaison Person.
 The mandated person, in consultation with the DLP should always inform Tusla if they have reasonable grounds for concern that a child may have been, is being, or is at risk of being abused or neglected.
 Mandated persons must act in accordance with Child Protection Procedures outlined in the Child Protection Procedures for Primary and Post-Primary Schools 2017 which came about arising from the enactment of the Children First Act 2015.
-The following is also school policy: - Mandated persons must not promise absolute confidentiality; - Students must be made aware that any incident may be conveyed to the Principal and possibly to parents if the Principal and/or the mandated person decides that it is in the best interests of the student to notify parents; - Mandated persons must use their professional judgement to decide whether confidentiality can be maintained having heard the information; - Mandated persons must indicate clearly to students when the content of a conversation can no longer be kept confidential - the student can then decide whether to proceed or not.
+The following is also school policy: - Mandated persons must not promise absolute confidentiality; - Students must be made aware that any incident may be conveyed to the Principal and possibly to parents if the Principal and/or the mandated person decides that it is in the best interests of the student to notify parents; - Mandated persons must use their professional judgement to decide whether confidentiality can be maintained having heard the information; - Mandated persons must indicate clearly to students when the content of a conversation can no longer be kept confidential the student can then decide whether to proceed or not. - The Child Protection Procedures also state that if the school becomes aware that a young person is sexually active under the age of consent it has a responsibility to inform her parents.
+The legal age of consent in Ireland is 17 for boys and girls for heterosexual and for homosexual sex.